elliott-diy/pyco/readme.md

 #### Parameters
 `prefix` - The prompt or question before the user's unput.
 Default is `""`.
 `prefixColor` - The color of the prefix.
-Default is `ConsoleColor.White`.
+Default is `pyconsole.Color.White`.
 `inputColor` - The color of the user's input.
-Default is `ConsoleColor.White`.
+Default is `pyconsole.Color.White`.

 #### Examples
 ##### Code